Our main interest is to

 - We are developing asymptotic methods and Brownian simulations, to compute mean first passage time formulas, with applications to chemical reactions in microdomains.

 - We develop polymer simulations and derived polymer looping formula using expansion of eigenvalues in high dimensional space.

 - We are developing methods to reconstruct neuronal connectivity from time series using explicit models and computation of the spectrum of the non-self adjoint Fokker- Planck operator.
 We use oscillation behavior of the escape time for a stochastic process to an unstable limit cycle to reconstruct the mean connectivity underlying Up/down state dynamics.

-2-Theory of diffusion in microdomains: we are currently developing a theory to describe the escape through small openings and the analysis of single stochastic trajectory.
-This approach allows to model and predict some information about the homologous repair process occurring in the nucleus.
+2-Theory of diffusion in microdomains: we are currently developing a theory to describe the escape through small openings and the analysis of single stochastic trajectories.
+This approach allows modeling and predicting some information about the homologous repair process occurring in the nucleus.

 3-Synaptic transmission, trafficking and voltage dynamics in dendrites: we are developing model of synaptic transmission and tools to extract features from superresolution data.
-Analysis of the Poisson-Nernst-Planck equations allows modeling the voltage dynamics at excitatory synapses and we study the effect of the local geometry.
+We use the Poisson-Nernst-Planck equations to model the voltage dynamics at excitatory synapses and investigate the role of the local geometry.